kof/nodetime/README.md

 ## Installation and Usage

 Install Nodetime with npm `npm install nodetime`.
 Ideally it should be the first require statement in your node application, e.g. at the first line of your main module `require('nodetime').profile()`.
 After your start your app, a link of the form `https://nodetime.com/[session]` will be printed to the console.
-The session will be your unique id for accessing the profiler.
+The session will be your unique id for accessing the profiler server.
 Copy the link into your browser and you're done!
-No need to refresh the browser, new data will appear as it arrives from the server.
+No need to refresh the browser, new data will appear as it arrives from the profiler.

 ## Modes of Operation